ewagner14-cscc/welcome-students/README.md

 # welcome-students
-use this directory to practice git commands and merge your username
+use this git repo to practice git commands and merge your username